beltram/rs-training/slides/match/struct.md

 ## destructuring structs
-* Ranges are only allowed with numeric values & chars (compiler check the range is not empty at compile time)
+* Structs can be destructured using the way the data is stored within the strcut

 ```rust
 struct Point {